-- (1) During startup, each unit is manually initiated to sweep atmospheric air from the system.
+- 2.1.12.2 Planned Flaring Scenarios: There are four common or routine planned flaring scenarios that occur on Platform Harvest: - (1) During startup, each unit is manually initiated to sweep atmospheric air from the system.
 This minimizes the possibility of having combustible gas mixtures in the process. - (2) During the shutdown of equipment, shut down valves (SDVs) will close and blowdown valves (BDVs) will open automatically to release pressure from the system.
 This is a requirement of federal regulations. - (3) During maintenance of equipment, the systems are purged with nitrogen or fuel gas and blown down to the flare system. - (4) During peak operations, low-pressure gas and blanket gas are released from the low-pressure vents if process set-points are exceeded.

 All vents from production process equipment, tanks, relief valves, burst plates, and similar devices are piped to the flare system.
 Flaring due to pigging operations may occur up to two times per day with each event lasting for as long as 18 minutes.
-Pig receivers are purged with sweet gas, thus reducing the sulfur content to 50 ppmv or less as H2S of the flared gas associated with pigging.
+Pig receivers are purged with sweet gas, thus reducing the sulfur content to 50 ppmv or less as H_2S of the flared gas associated with pigging.